Regulating Your Emotions Will Make You More Successful

 Your Emotions Send Vital Messages

-Checking your emotions and asking yourself why you feel the way you do or what made you react to a situation is essential to healthy self-management.
+Checking your emotions and asking yourself why you feel the way you do or react to a situation is essential to healthy self-management.
 Circumstances can and do hijack our emotions when we fail to recognize and manage them.
 Sometimes, specific people or conditions seize our feelings for various reasons.
 Still, often it is related to something from our past, such as an adverse incident that creates uncomfortable feelings, cultivating unwanted emotional responses.

 Your Emotions Are Not You